The Burning Red: Music and lyrics

 Rick Anderson of AllMusic called the album "aggro-metal".
 Responding to critics, McClain stated the band was not trying to emulate popular trends; they simply "wanted to sound different".
 Flynn said that the band had been pigeonholed by those who complained that the two prior albums were too similar to each other, so the band had determined to reach for different influences on this project.
 He also admitted that his personal situation at the time, which included struggling with depression and bulimia caused by fame, influenced the writing.

 Amy Sciaretto of CMJ said that, despite the presence of Robinson who had produced Limp Bizkit and Korn, The Burning Red shows the progression of Machine Head's own "visceral, gut-grinding" sound rather than an imitation of Korn.

+The song "Devil with the King's Card" was written about departing guitarist Mader, named after a phrase he used to describe Flynn during substance-induced psychosis.
 The song "The Blood, The Sweat, The Tears" was written about Flynn's struggle with bulimia, while "Five" is about a sexual abuse incident Flynn suffered as a five-year-old child.
 He said that recording the song was difficult enough for him; he would never perform it on stage.
-The song "Devil with the King's Card" was written about departing guitarist Mader, named after a phrase he used to describe Flynn during substance-induced psychosis.
+The title track was written about Flynn's suicide attempt at the age of 17, and was written by Flynn after he recorded the vocals of "Five".

+Artwork

+The cover photography of the album was done by Dean Karr: the original concept was to photograph a cow's severed head with flowers around it, and while that concept was rejected, the photo of a bloodied orchid from that photo shoot was ultimately chosen as the final cover.